zenml-io/zenml/docs/book/examples/examples-and-use-cases.md

 # this dir will be located in your current working directory.
 ```

 Some of our examples can even be run directly from the CLI.
-When ready to run the example, simply type the following
+When ready to run the example, type the following
 command.
 If there are any dependencies needed to be downloaded for the example to run, the CLI will prompt you to
 install them.